 In order for the Field Communicator to work with your device, the appropriate device description (DD) must be installed.
-The FVM requires the following HART device description: Density Gas Viscosity Meter Dev v1 DD v2 or later.
+This meter requires the following HART device description: Density Gas Viscosity Meter Dev v2 DD v1 or later.

 To view the device descriptions that are installed on your Field Communicator: